MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-idesktopwallpaper-getslideshow.md

 ## -description

-Gets the images that are being displayed in the desktop wallpaper slideshow.
+Gets the path to the directory where the slideshow images are stored.

 ## -parameters